 This movie has loads of class and common sense and I fail to understand what people see ‘wrong’ in what the movie had to convey.

 The story, as I saw it, was about 4 different characters and 2 marriages.
 Extra marital affairs happen all the time and all around us.
-It takes 1 person to mess up a marriage but BOTH the spouses to put it right and no matter what goes wrong in a marriage; the effort to put it right has to be from BOTH sides, which wasn’t happening in either of these marriages.
+It takes 1 person to mess up a marriage but BOTH the spouses to put it right.
+Click To Tweet No matter what goes wrong in a marriage or who caused it; the effort to put it right has to be from BOTH sides, which wasn’t happening in either of these marriages.

 Each of the characters brought what they had into the marriage.
-So, while Rhea and Rishi brought in loyalty, commitment, the positives and thought of solutions and how to make their marriages work, Dev and Maya concentrated on finding non-existent negatives and ways to evade their spouses/marital responsibilities.
+So, Rhea and Rishi brought in loyalty, commitment, the positives and thought of solutions and how to make their marriages work.
+Dev and Maya concentrated on finding non-existent negatives and ways to evade their spouses/marital responsibilities.

 Maya and Dev were two very disgruntled people who didn’t know what they wanted from life.
 The only thing they had in common was a bad marriage.